 TASKS:

 Candidates should be engaged in and satisfactorily perform all aspects of the assigned examinations as determined by the OL BC.
 No detailed activities have been developed.
+Participation on minimum of two examination teams, including validation and administration activities, must be completed after certification as an Examiner.

-DOCUMENTATION: OL Chief Examiner Signature and Certification Card OJT-OLE-
+DOCUMENTATION: OL Chief Examiner Signature and Certification Card OJT-OLE-7